 New technology and evolving customer needs are shaping the UX careers of tomorrow

 Once the new kid on the block, UX careers have been around for a while now.
-But as tech and customer needs change, so must UX professionals’.
-Here’s our breakdown of some of the key trends in 2019.
+But as tech and customer needs change, so must the professionals.
+Here’s our breakdown of some of the key trends in 2020.

 Generalists are still in demand, but so are specialists

 Also sometimes hidden behind the title ‘Copywriter,’ or ‘Content Strategist,’ they work with developers, designers, and product managers to bring a product to life through the words it uses.
-It’s a relatively new field, so people often come from all sorts of backgrounds including, marketing, journalism, copywriting, or editorial content strategy.
+It’s a relatively new role in UX careers, so people often come from all sorts of backgrounds including, marketing, journalism, copywriting, or editorial content strategy.

 UX Writers work with developers, designers, and product managers to bring a product to life through words